fieldsend/gecco_2014_changing_objectives/README.md

 http://dx.doi.org/10.1145/2576768.2598279

-The function GECCO_single_link_example.m will carry out the four different simulations described in the paper, and single_link_guardian_iterative.m will maintain the sink links in a changing population iteratively using any of the protocols described in the paper (note, Matlab's optimised vector comparison is used here, however an OO appoarch using references between guarding and guarding solutions should be quicker for very large populations).
+The function GECCO_single_link_example.m will carry out the four different simulations described in the paper, and single_link_guardian_iterative.m will maintain the sink links in a changing population iteratively using any of the protocols described in the paper (note, Matlab's optimised vector comparison is used here, however an OO approach using references between guarding and guarding solutions should be quicker for very large populations).